 - Frequent use of dividers Use padding in place of dividers to cut down on the HTML footprint for your message.

-This is by no means a comprehensive list, so if you need any more help troubleshooting why Gmail is clipping your message, feel free to let us know!
+Keep in mind that this is by no means a comprehensive list!
+If you need any more help troubleshooting why Gmail is clipping your message, feel free to let us know!